Heating & Cooling Investigation

 Engaging with the Phenomenon

 The classroom community works together to make a cake.
-Children explore different materials, describing their properties.
+They describe the properties of the ingredients.
 They combine and stir ingredients, then describe (and eat!) the cake that the teacher bakes from the batter.
 They pose questions about why the cake puffs up, has holes, and turns into a crumbly solid.
-Over the next several lessons, they explore the properties of materials and read about liquids and solids.
+Over the next several lessons, they explore the properties of materials, reading about liquids and solids, and realizing it is not always easy to tell if something is a liquid or solid.

 Explore related forms of uncertainty, instructional materials, and tools.